Content Structure

 Document

 A document is the main unit of work.
-Depending on their types, not all documents are the same.
+Depending on their categories, not all documents are the same.

 They contain shared metadata properties defined at project level as well as category specific properties.